IDMNYU/audiolab/docs/serge.md

 5. Signal input for the Smooth side (AC INPUT)
 6. Cycle trigger (sends a pulse at the end of a cycle set by the Smooth rate) (Pulse OUTPUT)
 7. Hold jack - when set high, Smooth output *1* will freeze and no longer track the module's input (Pulse INPUT)
-8. Signal output for thee Stepped module (AC OUTPUT)
+8. Signal output for the Stepped module (AC OUTPUT)
 9. Knob for Stepped rate amount (sums with *10* x *11*)
 10. Scaling knob for *11*
 11. Signal input for the Stepped side (AC INPUT)